SvenGroot/Ookii.CommandLine/docs/DefiningArguments.md

 Note that this property will never be set to true by the [`CommandLineParser`][], since no instance will be created if the argument is supplied.

-If you set the [`CancelParsing`][CancelParsing_1] property to [`CancelMode.Success`][], parsing is stopped, and the rest of the command line is not process, but parsing will complete successfully.
+If you set the [`CancelParsing`][CancelParsing_1] property to [`CancelMode.Success`][], parsing is stopped, and the rest of the command line is not processed, but parsing will complete successfully.
 If all the required arguments have been specified before that point, the [`CommandLineParser<T>.Parse()`][] method and various helper methods will return an instance of the arguments type.

 The remaining arguments that were not parsed are available in the [`ParseResult.RemainingArguments`][] property.
 These are available for [`CancelMode.Abort`][], [`CancelMode.Success`][], and if parsing